World water day is celebrated on 22nd March every year. The purpose of the day is to increase awareness about the importance of water.

 Non-point pollutants mean the pollutants emitted and belong to multiple sources.
 E.g the contamination of rainwater that travels through several regions can be considered as a non-point source of pollution.

-Following are causes of Water pollution.
+The following are the causes of Water pollution.

 - Industrial waste